-Collyer’s Adult Learning sets entry requirements for courses, where applicable.
+Collyer’s Adult Education sets entry requirements for courses, where applicable.

 For recreational and non-qualification course, all students must be aged 16 or over on the 31st August preceding the course start.